ericrogler/Green-Book/Chapters/Z010_Agile_Teaching_Framework.md

 **Cost Overage vs Cost Underage (Teaching too much vs too little in X time)**

 You may have seen these terms before in an engineering, supply chain, or production context, where underage costs are costs when you don’t have enough inventory to meet demand and overage costs are costs when you have too much inventory beyond demand.
-If you have not heard these terms before and want to learn about more, look for “Newsvendor Model” on Google or another search engine. (**[Further reading from MIT OpenCourseWare](https://ocw.mit.edu/courses/15-772j-d-lab-supply-chains-fall-2014/6952be57b43aa185119c6f114908bcc5_MIT15_772JF14_Newsboy.pdf) (warning: higher-level math!)**)
+If you have not heard these terms before and want to learn about more, look for “Newsvendor Model” on Google or another search engine.

 In teaching, overage and underage costs are part of your monetary costs and budgeting, but also a way to define if you’re teaching the optimal amount of content in a given timeframe.
 This problem normally deals with supply quantities rather than timeframes, so my example may deviate from standard models.